WPChill/strong-testimonials/readme.txt

 == Changelog ==

+= 2.27 - Oct 7, 2017 =
+* Fix optional loading of Font Awesome.
+* Fix width on double-digit pagination controls in Modern template.
+* Fix hiding slider controls if no slides are present.
+* Fix CSS for slider controls in Internet Explorer 11.
+* Add unique user capabilities for workflow control.
+* Add option to set checkbox field on by default.
+* Add option to exclude from Lazy Loading Responsive Images plugin (on by default).
+* Add filters to "Read more" link text and URL.
+* Add filter to form redirect URL.
+* Add filter to skip prerender (for compatibility).
+* Add filters for styles, scripts and script vars.
+* New About page.
+* Minor refactoring for improved performance.

 = 2.26.10 - Sep 12, 2017 =
 * Fix compatibility with Captcha by simplywordpress 4.3.4+.
 * Fix compatibility with Polylang string translations when user's admin language is not English.